canonical/snapd/HACKING.md

 sudo apt-get install gcc-arm-linux-gnueabihf
 ```

-Verify the default architecture version of your GCC cross compiler.
+Verify the default architecture version of your GCC cross-compiler.

 ```
 arm-linux-gnueabihf-gcc -v